bleech/jquery.modalview/README.md

 # jQuery Modalview

 A simple prefetching ajax modal plugin.
 Prefetches the target page DOM and displays it in a modal when clicking on the link.
+Accepts a JSON response with a content attribute too.
 Opens given content as string too.

 ## Getting Started